gary-1959/dashcon/README.md

 </p>

 ## Overview
-Here is all the source files for a project I did some time ago for viewing and exporting to PDF files created using the old DOS circuit design program FutureNET DASH.
+Here are all the source files for a project I did some time ago for viewing and exporting to PDF files created using the old DOS circuit design program FutureNET DASH.

 It is written in C# for a Windows PC.